 Use the following checklist to step through the installation.
-Write down the information you enter during the installation in the worksheet shown on page 25 for future reference.
+Write down the information you enter during the installation in the worksheet shown on page 19 for future reference.

-Install or upgrade the software on your Application Server.
-To enable secure Web transactions, you must first generate a certificate.
-For more information, see Generating an SSL Key on page 22.
-Create a share point to the Application Server that has access to the MAS90 folder.
-You probably have this share point if you are using Crystal Reports or the ODBC driver.
-Install the Web Engine.
+- 1 Install or upgrade the software on your Application Server. - 2 To enable secure Web transactions, you must first generate a certificate.
+For more information, See Generating an SSL Key on page 16. - 3 Create a share point to the Application Server that has access to the MAS90 folder.
+You probably have this share point if you are using Crystal Reports or the ODBC driver. - 4 Install the Web Engine.
 Specify the folder to the Application Server during the installation.
 Use a UNC formatted path for the highest level of compatibility.
 If you are running the Web Engine as a Service, make sure the service account has local administrative rights as well as access to the UNC path to the MAS90 folder.
-Do not use the built-in Windows Local System account, because it cannot access other servers via a UNC.
-The installation process prompts you for a port number.
-The The port the Web default TCP port used is 2953.
-The port number entered at the Server is listening Port field for the Web Engine address in eBusiness Manager on needs to be Options must match the port number entered during the different than port 80, which is used by installation process.
-For security reasons, do not use port 80 for the Web Engine.
-The installation process prompts you for a SSL port number.
+Do not use the built-in Windows Local System account, because it cannot access other servers via a UNC. - 5 The installation process prompts you for a port number.
+The default TCP port used is 2953.
+The port number entered at the Port field for the Web Engine address in eBusiness Manager Options must match the port number entered during the installation process.
+For security reasons, do not use port 80 for the Web Engine. - 6 The installation process prompts you for a SSL port number.
 The default SSL port used is 2954.
 The SSL port number entered at the SSL Port field for the Web Engine address in eBusiness Manager Options must match the SSL port number entered during the installation process.
 Enter the path of the certificate created in step 2 above.
-For security reasons, do not use port 443.
+For security reasons, do not use port 443. - 7 The Web Engine is usually installed on an internal server that is behind the firewall.
+For this reason, you may need two IP addresses: one for the server's address from outside the firewall, and one for the server's address from within the firewall (an alias IP address that cannot be accessed from outside the firewall). - 8 Contact your ISP or your IS department for the IP address and port of your SMTP server (the port is usually 25).
+You will need this server to send e-mail from the Web Engine.
+If you are using an ISP to host your Web site, you are now ready to start configuring the software (go to step 10).